purescript/documentation/guides/Getting-Started.md

 PSCi is the interactive mode of PureScript.
 It is useful for working with pure computations, and for testing ideas.

-Open PSCi by typing `pulp psci` at the command line.
-Pulp will create a file in your directory called `.psci`, which contains instructions to PSCi to load your modules and dependencies.
+Open PSCi by typing `pulp repl` at the command line.
+Pulp will create a file in your directory called `.purs-repl`, which contains instructions to PSCi to load your modules and dependencies.
 If you invoke the PSCi executable directly, you would need to load these files by hand.

     PSCi, version 0.9.0
     Type :? for help